Referendum Exploration

 What types of services and departments are housed at the John J. Hosmanek Educational Support Center (ESC)?

-To give our community a closer look, KUSD’s Office of Communications partnered with the Kenosha Police Department Drone Team to create this quick video tour that highlights the building’s main areas.
+To give our community a closer look, we partnered with the Kenosha Police Department Drone Team to create this quick video tour that highlights the building’s main areas.

 Join us for this brief tour to learn more about the various departments and services housed at the ESC that support our students, staff, and families every day.